Psychedelic Beacon

 The Psychedelic Beacon Team researches and writes educational content about ketamine and psychedelic-assisted therapies to help patients make informed decisions.

 Psilocybin is closer to FDA approval than ever before.
 COMPASS Pathways achieved two consecutive positive Phase 3 trials for its COMP360 psilocybin therapy in treatment-resistant depression, hitting primary endpoints with high statistical significance in both COMP005 (June 2025) and COMP006 (February 2026).
-The company now targets a rolling NDA submission in Q4 2026, with a potential FDA approval decision by late 2026 or early 2027 — which would make COMP360 the first classic psychedelic ever approved by the U.S. Food and Drug Administration.
+The company has a rolling NDA submission underway, with practical completion gated on early Q3 2026 Part B data, and a potential FDA approval decision by late 2026 or early 2027 — which would make COMP360 the first classic psychedelic ever approved by the U.S. Food and Drug Administration.

 What this means for the COMP360 timeline